zkcode/TrafficViolation/README-en.md

 		used for parsing communication information when directly connect public service web

-		capture the cookies information when access query.jsp page on public service web
+		capture the response cookies information when access query.jsp page on public service web

 > ####Notes:
 > **current code is**